-- whether to move the clinic near to the US Base (the captain's preferred option, unsuitable for the elder)

-- whether to keep the clinic in the marketplace (the preferred option of both the elder and the doctor, though initially with negative utility, unsuitable for the captain) - whether to move the clinic to an old hospital location in the center of the village (no one's preferred option because of the large amount of work needed to make it viable, but with potential for positive utility)
+- whether to move the clinic near to the US Base (the captain's preferred option, unsuitable for the elder) - -whether to keep the clinic in the marketplace (the preferred option of both the elder and the doctor, though initially with negative utility, unsuitable for the captain) - -whether to move the clinic to an old hospital location in the center of the village (no one's preferred option because of the large amount of work needed to make it viable, but with potential for positive utility).

-The bulk of the authoring for the cognition is done using a central ontology [15], for constructing the task model resources, intrinsic utility, plans, and language semantics.

-There is also the creation of the external visage and behaviors of the characters.
+The bulk of the authoring for the cognition is done using a central ontology [16], for constructing the task model resources, intrinsic utility, plans, and language semantics.
+Additional work includes the creation of the external visage and behaviors of the characters.
 As mentioned previously, the agents have characteristic postures corresponding to their negotiation strategies.
-Table 2 shows the mapping for the doctor (a westerner), while Table 3 shows the posture for the Iraqi elder.
-Knowing these mappings we can guess that in Figure 1, the doctor is employing the negotiate strategy to the current topic, while the elder is employing the attack strategy.
-We can also guess that the elder is the current turn holder, because the doctor is looking at the elder, while the elder looks at the captain (represented as the camera position).
+Table 2(a) shows the mapping for the doctor (a westerner), while Table 2(b) shows the posture for the Iraqi elder.
+Knowing these mappings